Digital-Media/HagenbergThesis/README.md

 Each template is based on a custom LaTeX document class (e.g., ``hgbthesis.cls``) and multiple style files  (``hgb.sty``, ...).
 These can also be used independently for other kinds of documents.

+## Checkout

+To use a template on your own computer use the download links in the table below.
+You can choose between the following two options (button "Clone or download"):

+1. **Clone**: open the associated Git repository and clone it to your (local) computer.
+1. **Download**: download the ZIP file and extract at a location of your choice.
+3. **Fork**: open the associated Git repository, copy (fork) it to your own (remote) Github repository and clone afterwards.

+To edit and process any of the templates requires a recent LaTeX environment to be installed on your computer.

+## Online usage (Overleaf)

+The templates can also be used in online mode without having to install LaTeX on your own computer.
+To process the templates on **[Overleaf](https://www.overleaf.com/)** use the links in the table below to **automatically import** the associated template.

 ## Document templates